gibbok/myvar/generator/README.md

 ### 3. Git Hook Configuration

-To prevent your local drafts from being committed to git, run the setup script:
+To prevent your local drafts from being committed to git, run the setup script situated in the root of the project:

 ```bash
 bash setup_hooks.sh